d2s/Documentation/_posts/2018-04-10-Changelog.md

 ### Version 6.3.1 release candidate

 What is [in next release](/nextrelease)?
 Please read before using.
 The release candidate is as stabel as the released version.
-There are a few changes in code,

 Shasums
 ```